-Early Design Education at the Harvard University Graduate School of Design
+Early Design Education at Harvard’s Graduate School of Design

-Students of the program receive a Harvard A.B. degree in History of Art and Architecture, Design Studies.
-Because this program is part of a degree-earning concentration at Harvard College, admission questions and processes go through Harvard College.
+A 4 year undergraduate degree program in Architectural Studies that teaches design thinking through making within the liberal arts context of Harvard College.
+Run in partnership with the Harvard College History of Art & Architecture department, students of the program receive a Harvard A.B. degree in History of Art and Architecture, Design Studies.
+Because this program is part of a degree-earning concentration, admission questions and processes go through Harvard College.

 Click on the diagrams above and visit our GSD EDE Program Comparison page for more information!

 Want updates to our program plans?
 Sign up for our EDE newsletter and we’ll keep you in the loop!